insunaa/cmangos_importer/README.md

 The Addon+Importer combo import the following things:

-Character Name, Character Race, Character Class, Character Gender, Equipped Gear, All items in bags\*, All learned spells, All learned Talents, All learned Professions+recipes, Actionbar Buttons\*\*
+Character Name, Character Race, Character Class, Character Gender, Equipped Gear, All items in bags\*, All learned spells, All learned Talents, All learned Professions+recipes, Actionbar Buttons\*\*, the character's pet\*\*\*

 \* Items in the Bank are *not* imported.
 If you need items from your bank, put them into your inventory before you export.

 \*\* Macros are not imported, because the server currently does not support importing them.
 They are however trivial to copy+paste from the WTF folder.
 To make them work, `VER 3 SOMELONGHEXADECIMALNUMBER-witharegularnumberattheend` has to be replaced with `MACRO theregularnumberattheendfromebfore`

+\*\*\* Pet appearance can't be ported, only the general class of pet.
+Health values and creature values remain, however no learned abilities are ported at this time.
+I'm currently not differentiating between warlock pets and hunter pets, so it is advised that warlocks don't export their character data while a pet is summoned, until this issue is fixed

 If you have ideas for improvements or find bugs, please open an issue, as I'm sure there are some bugs.